nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![UpdateCommandDiagram](uml-diagrams/Update.png)

-Fetches the json from all mods in the NUSMods database.
+Fetches the JSON from all mods in the NUSMods database.
 Utilizes `getOnlineModList()` to get all mods from online.
 `getOnlineModInfo()` and `saveModInfo()` is run for every mod in the list to update all mods in the local database.

 <br>